metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/eda.rst

 **Schematics** represent the elements of an electrical system using abstracted symbols of components.
 Schematics excel at providing a clean, efficient view of an electronic system.
-In electronic design the location of the symbols in a schematic do not necessary correlate with the physical location of the components.
+In electronic design the location of the symbols in a schematic do not necessarily correlate with the physical location of the components.
 META currently uses **Eagle** models to represent a component's schematic model.